json420/dbase32/doc/dbase32.rst

 If this condition isn't met, :func:`db32enc()` will raise a ``ValueError``.

-In addition to only containing characters in :data:`DB32ALPHABET`, well-formed *text* to be decoded must be an ``str`` instance that meets the following condition::
+In addition to only containing letters in :data:`DB32ALPHABET`, well-formed *text* to be decoded must be an ``str`` instance that meets the following condition::